Why your brand should consider adapting to local markets

 Culture is not a layer you add later

 Sometimes the challenge runs deeper.
-A European brand known for high-quality affordable products had to reconsider how it positioned itself in the UAE.
-The core question became: "our products are affordable to whom?"
-The market brought together such a wide range of people, backgrounds and income levels that finding the same mainstream buyer the brand had always spoken to was not easy.
-Together we adjusted the proposition slightly, without moving too far away from the core of the brand.
+A European brand known for high-quality affordable products had to reconsider its positioning when entering the UAE.
+The core question became: "affordable to whom?"
+The market brought together such a wide range of people and income levels that the mainstream buyer was simply harder to find.
+Together we adjusted the proposition, without moving too far away from the core of the brand.

 More recently, a global Asian software company asked me to localise their brand for the Middle Eastern market.
-Their global messaging and visuals did not fully meet the clarity and cultural expectations the market required.
-A strong proposition in one part of the world does not always travel with the same impact.
+Their messaging and visuals did not meet the clarity and cultural expectations the market required.
+A proposition that resonates strongly in one part of the world does not always carry the same weight somewhere else.

 Getting this right takes work.
 Researching the market, speaking to people who know it well and asking the right questions before making decisions.